xrdocs/ncs5500/_tutorials/latest-qos-enhancements-onncs5700-ios-xr-7-6-1.md

 ### VoQs with ETM

-The new ETM mode, when enabled restricts the replication of VoQ across the system.
+The new ETM mode, when enabled, restricts the replication of VoQ across the system.
 Rather packets are queued only on the egress NPU i.e VoQ on the ingress pipeline of the egress NPU.
-For non ETM port, the previous architercure holds good. for the ETM enabled ports, queues are created only on the local NPU.
+For non ETM port, the previous architercure holds good.
+For the ETM enabled ports, queues are created only on the local NPU.
 The recycle port VoQ on each NPU is replicated across the system where packets are queued first for ETM enabled ports.
 Therefore the VoQ replication with ETM can happen three ways,

 - ETM enabled port VoQ replicated only on the local NPU
 - non ETM port VoQs replicated across the system